Ecohydraulics/Exercise-FloodReturn/README.md

 Create a new *Python* file (e.g., `discharge_analysis.py`) and import *pandas* as `pd` at the beginning.
 Read the provided flow data series file `"daily-flow-series.csv"` with `pd.read_csv`.
 The header (column names) is in row 36, but we do not use the column names from the *csv* file and overwrite them with the `names` argument (`"Date"` and `"Q (CMS)"` (for Cubic Meters per Second)).
 Alternatively, we could use the `skiprows` argument to indicate where the data content starts in the file.
 With `sep=";"`, we indicate that columns are separated by a semicolon.
 The `usecols=[0, 2]` argument specifies that we only want to read column 0 (date) and 2 (discharge) because the information content of column 1 (time) is not relevant for daily discharge.
 The `parse_dates=[0]` argument lets *pandas* know that column 0 contains date-formatted values.
 Alternatively, we could use a `dtype={"Date": ... }` dictionary to specify the data formats of columns.
 However, using `dtype` would require importing `datetime` and induce unnecessary complexity.
 In addition, the `index_col` arguments defines the column indices, which need to have date format for the later analyses.
+In addition, use the optional keyword argument `encoding="latin1"` because the provided data file contains some special characters that cannot be recognized with the standard `utf-8` encoding.

 ```python
 import pandas as pd